Objectives

 4. Finish by linking the same timing idea to ultrasound scans and flaw detection in materials.

-• Ask students why an echo calculation usually divides by two and what distance that halving represents.
+• Check whether you can explain why an echo calculation usually divides by two and what distance that halving represents.

-• Use a quick calculation where a reflected pulse returns after a stated time and students must find the distance to the reflector.
+• Use a quick calculation where a reflected pulse returns after a stated time and you must find the distance to the reflector.

 • The most common error is forgetting that the pulse travels out and back.
 Use journey arrows on every sketch.

-• Students may think ultrasound is a different kind of wave rather than high-frequency sound.
+• You may think ultrasound is a different kind of wave rather than high-frequency sound.
 Link it back to the previous lesson.

 • Some mix up reflection with refraction.
 Keep the echo diagrams simple and label the reflecting surface clearly.